MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 6. In the **Data Source Properties** window, select **Use a connection embedded in my report** and then select **Build...**.

 > [!NOTE]
 > Ensure that you select Microsoft SQL Server as the Data Source.
-By default, Report Builder defaults to Microsoft SQL Server Analysis Services.
+Report Builder defaults to Microsoft SQL Server Analysis Services as the data source.

 7. In the **Connection Properties** window, select **Server Name** and enter the name of the Configuration Manager server.
 Then, in **Select or enter a database name** select the name of the Configuration Manager database from the dropdown list.
 8. Select **OK** to close the **Connection Properties** window.